 You do not need to submit letters at this time.
 If you are selected as a finalist, we will contact your references.
 We strongly advise that you notify your references about your application, should they be contacted.

 No. All applications must be submitted via our online platform.

 Please email firstname.lastname@example.org if you experience any problems with the online platform or difficulties completing your submission.

 Winners of the Richard Rogers Fellowship are expected to cooperate with Harvard GSD with regards to media outreach, publications, documentation of work, participation in events, and so on.
-If research undertaken during a residency results in publications or exhibitions, winners must credit the Richard Rogers Fellowship.
+Fellows are expected to take full advantage of the resources and institutions being made available to them; occasional travel outside of London is permitted, but fellows are expected to make use of the house as their primary residence for the duration of the residency.
+If research undertaken during a residency results in publications or exhibitions, winners must credit the Richard Rogers Fellowship at the Harvard Graduate School of Design.
 Fellows will be asked to submit a brief summary of their London work (2 to 3 pages) within six months of completing their residencies.